tekkbebe/openmediavault-emby/README.md

-openmediavault-emby
+openmediavault-mediabrowser
 ==============================

-emby plugin for OpenMediaVault
+mediabrowser plugin for OpenMediaVault